RaphaelIT7/gmod-holylib/README.md

 This module adds two new `IServerPluginCallbacks` functions:
 `virtual void OnLuaInit( GarrysMod::Lua::ILuaInterface* LUA )`
 `virtual void OnLuaShutdown( GarrysMod::Lua::ILuaInterface* LUA )`

+For a plugin to be loaded by HolyLib, you need to expose HolyLib's Interface.
+You can expose both HolyLib's and the normal interface since the order of the virtual functions are the same.
+This should already work but I never tested it completly yet (Or I forgot that I did test it).

 # Issues implemented / fixed
 `gameevent.GetListeners` -> https://github.com/Facepunch/garrysmod-requests/issues/2377